 Anil Sood, M.D. explains a strategic approach to treating ovarian cancer.

 As one of the world's largest cancer research centers, MD Anderson is leading the investigation into new methods of ovarian cancer prevention, detection and treatment.
-By dramatically reducing the amount of time required to translate our ovarian cancer research into clinical practice, MD Anderson provides patients with tomorrow's therapies today.

 Our pioneering research aims to develop the next generation of innovative approaches for the treatment and prevention of ovarian cancer through our robust clinical trials portfolio.